loopandlearn/news/docs/index.md

 ## Interview with Amy Tendrich

-Justin Eastzer interviewed Amy Tenderich, founder of DiabetesMine and Host of D-Data and Diabetes Innovation days on his podcast this week.
+Justin Eastzer interviewed Amy Tenderich, founder of DiabetesMine and Host of D-Data and Diabetes Innovation Days on his podcast this week.
 [Have a listen!](https://diabetechpodcast.podbean.com/e/how-diabetes-bloggers-changed-the-game/){:target="_blank"}

 ## Survey: Cell Phone Use in Schools